Want to know which Hyundai Kona years shine and which fall short?

 2nd Generation (SX2) | 2024-Present |

-When you’re choosing between generations, keep an eye out for significant design updates and tech improvements.
+When you’re choosing between generations, keep an eye out for notable design updates and tech improvements.
 These could be game-changers in your decision-making process.

 Hyundai Kona Best, Neutral, and Worst Years

-So, how do we separate the Kona’s best years from the rest?
+So, how do we separate the Kona’s finest years from the rest?
 We dive into a whole bunch of factors:

 - What owners are saying about reliability